Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 kubectl apply -f whoami-master.yaml
 ```

-This will instantiate 3 instances of the whoami pod, create a service to load balance between them, and expose this
+This will instantiate 3 instances of the `whoami` Pod, create a Service to load balance between them, and expose this
-service through an IngressRoute.
+Service through an IngressRoute.
 Notice the use of the `traefik` TLS certificate resolver created in step 2, the
 request for a `*.whoami.[DOMAIN]` wildcard certificate and the use of the `master.whoami.[DOMAIN]` Host rule to route
-traffic to this URL to our service.
+traffic to this URL to our Service.
 In just a few seconds, the certificate is generated and your application server is
 exposed securely on the `master.whoami` of your domain (try it!).

 ### Deploy the feature1 branch